venicegeo/pz-docs/README.md

 ## Building & Installing

 The delivery method for this documentation is a static html site.
-We use [mkdocs](http://www.mkdocs.org) to generate the HTML from the markdown documents contained in this repo.
+We use <a target="_blank" href="http://www.mkdocs.org">mkdocs</a> to generate the HTML from the markdown documents contained in this repo.

 As a developer, you don't _need_ to generate these HTML files yourself, unless you'd like to preview your work.
 Here's how to do it: